 Plymouth Marjon University Teacher Education Partnership is committed to supporting professional development in education.
-The partnership has developed its own model for mentoring trainee teachers and has developed specific, accredited postgraduate provision in coaching and mentoring.More info
+The partnership has developed its own principles for mentoring trainee teachers and has developed specific, accredited postgraduate provision in coaching and mentoring.More info

 Internal mechanisms include a triangulated quality assurance processes between school, the University and trainees and peer observation process, identifying and sharing good practice across university and school-based provision.

 Teacher Education Partnership develops highly reflective and professional teachers through a variety of routes into teaching.
 There are a number of options of how to train to teach and picking the right route for you is important, click to see all our teaching training courses.